Experience the world of Ancient Rome with new eyes

 You’ve heard the old saying “You don’t judge a book by its cover.”
 That’s a crock.
 People do judge a book by its cover.
 So, go get a good one that knocks their socks off.
 Here’s an excellent company that can design you one.

-Queen of Structure.
+Organize your story.
 Unconsciously, your readers want a structure, especially depending on your genre.
 Blake Snyder originally wrote the “Save The Cat!” for screenplays.
 Jessica took those concepts and adapted them for writing novels.
 And what a revelation it is.

-Queen of the Craft.
+Expand your technique.
 Ms. Hall’s Writer’s Craft series of books is the no-nonsense way of how to write as a professional.
 I lost count of the number of books I’ve read of hers and each one gets down to the nitty-gritty.
 Want to cut through a lot of the murkiness out there, here’s the way.

-Queen of Publishing.
+The path to publishing.
 Although the book is entitled “Self-Publishing Book Camp Guide,” it’s more than just that.
 It gives you a soup to nuts understanding of the entire publishing process.

-King of the Craft Podcast.
+Delve into technique with examples.
 Like Rayne Hall, Brandon McNulty jumps into the details of the craft with a series of podcasts that gives the needed knowledge in storytelling and a host of other topics.
 Click on his picture to go to his YouTube channel.

-Queen of the Outline.
 At the top of every outline, I put this quote from the great Yogi Berra: “You’ve got to be very careful.
 If you don’t know where you are going, because you might not get there.”
 A great book coach, Ms. Nash provides a blueprint which distills the basics of your story and guides you through the process of developing your ideas into something with depth and meaning.

 No financial remuneration has been received for these recommendations.